jyy009/task-list-vite/README.md

 Two vulnerabilities that my project has are:

 1. Malicious requests

 The API for tasks and projects both have a DELETE endpoint where users can delete a task or project.
 In the endpoint, I use

 ```
 isValidObjectId()
 ```

 to check if the input from the request paramameter is a valid MongoDB ObjectId.
-If it's not a valid ObjectId, the code will stop early and return a 404 status code.
+If it's not a valid ObjectId, the code will stop early and return a 404 status code instead of unecessarily querying the database.

-I also use
+If the request parameter is a valid ObjectId, I then use

 ```
-findByIdAndDelete
+findByIdAndDelete()
 ```

 instead of